Leeds Festival organisers and police issue full response after death of 16-year-old

-Leeds Festival organisers and police report on ‘hard-line’ approach to drug dealers after David Cerulo death
+Leeds Festival organisers and police report on ‘hard-line’ approach to drug dealers after David Celino death

 and live on Freeview channel 276

-Following the death of 16-year-ol David Celino at the 2022 edition of the event the organisers – Festival Republic – promised that they would implement tighter security measures.
+Following the death of 16-year-old David Celino at the 2022 edition of the event the organisers – Festival Republic – promised that they would implement tighter security measures.

-Now the company and West Yorkshire Police have each issued reports on how the festival was managed this year in response to a direct request by the senior coroner for Leeds David McLoughlin, who oversaw David’s inquest in August.
+Now the company and West Yorkshire Police have each issued reports on how the festival was managed this year in response to a direct request by the senior coroner for Leeds, Kevin McLoughlin, who oversaw David’s inquest in August.

 The inquest concluded that David died after taking “about one-and-a-half ecstasy tablets” he and his friends bought from a dealer at the site who has never been identified.